getindata/kedro-kubeflow/docs/source/03_getting_started/03_mlflow.md

 ![Pipeline with Mlflow](pipeline_mlflow.png)

 Finally, start the pipeline.
 While it executes, the new Mlflow run is started and it's constantly updated with the attributes provided by the next steps.
-Finally, the run page looks like:
+Finally, the experiments runs page looks like:

 ![Mlflow UI](mlflow_ui.png)

+The UI presents the pipeline stauts (in form of the icon) and latest node that was run (for failed runs in indicates at what step did the pipeline fail).
+Also, the `kubeflow_run_id` tag can be used to correlate Mlflow run with the Kubeflow pipeline execution.